 - Clean air compliance and related Occupational Health and Safety Act risk management — including management of asbestos, lead, mold, and vapor intrusion concerns.

 Mr. Braker has directed teams of legal and technical experts in siting and obtaining environmental permitting for many large, complex development projects – from electric infrastructure and industrial facilities to shopping centers and residential communities.
 He also helps clients assess, remediate and clear contaminated sites, often in the context of corporate and real estate transactions that require comprehensive yet realistic solutions for risk management.
 In addition, he frequently directs environmental health and safety (EHS) audits for his clients; advises them on corrective actions and any disclosure issues; helps them to design and implement corporate compliance programs and environmental management systems; and defends them in federal and state enforcement actions.
 Mr. Braker also advises clients on supply chain management and environmental sustainability issues, and recently completed Global Reporting Initiative (GRI) certification training.

 Complex Development/Redevelopment Projects:

 Headed a multidisciplinary team responsible for NEPA review, environmental permitting/approvals, and acquisition of property rights for a $1.2 billion, 165-mile, high-voltage transmission line from Virginia to Delaware planned to run under the Chesapeake Bay and through environmentally sensitive areas on the Eastern Shore of Maryland.
 He has supported several electric utility clients on more than a dozen other infrastructure projects and currently is negotiating passage of a streamlined permitting process for an electric utility client’s urgent maintenance/upgrade projects.

 Assisted a large retail client’s in-house construction department with a program to redevelop 20 stores/shopping centers and build 5 to 7 new stores/centers per year for an 8 year period.

 Headed a multi-disciplinary team that supported a gold mining company in obtaining environmental approvals and permits in “record time” (3 years) to mine a 4500-acre site, including coordination of its NEPA review and all federal, state, and local environmental review and permitting related to the project.
-Currently assisting with permitting expansion of this mine and advising on its ongoing EHS compliance program.
+Recently guided the Company through NEPA review and environmental permitting processes for an expansion that will double the facility’s gold production.